shinesolutions/tgrs/README.md

 ## Calling a GraphQL server directly

-To call a GraphQl server directly:
+For endpoints that _don't_ require that there be a logged-in user, just run the query in Playground or GraphiQL.
+For example:

+        query {
+          greeting(language: ENGLISH)
+        }

-1. Configure either Playground or GraphiQL to include an `Authorization` header that is an encoded JWT with a field called `name`.
+For endpoints that _do_ require there be a logged-in user, you'll need to first Configure either Playground or GraphiQL to include an `Authorization` header that is an encoded JWT with a field called `name`.
 In Playground, you can set this header with the user name name `John Doe` by adding the following to the 'HTTP HEADERS' tab:

-    ```
         {
                 "Authorization": "eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJzdWIiOiIxMjM0NTY3ODkwIiwibmFtZSI6IkpvaG4gRG9lIiwiaWF0IjoxNTE2MjM5MDIyfQ.SflKxwRJSMeKKF2QT4fwpMeJf36POk6yJV_adQssw5c"
         }
-    ```

 To create your own token, we recommend using https://jwt.io.

-2. In Playground or GraphiQL, run the query:
+You can then run the query.
+For example:

         query {
-          greeting(language: ENGLISH)
+                personalizedGreeting(language: ENGLISH)
         }

 ## Running the tests